Killing of Sean Brown: Background

-Abduction and murder
+Abduction and killing

 On 12 May 1997, Brown, in his role as chairman, attended a rescheduled Gaelic football match at the club grounds.
 The fixture delayed the weekly committee meeting, which concluded around 11:15 pm.
-Brown's son departed the complex at 11:25 pm, while Brown remained to activate the security alarm (set at 11:27 pm), secure the clubhouse, and lock the main gates leading to Ballyscullion Road.
+Brown's son left the complex at 11:25 pm, while Brown remained to activate the security alarm (set at 11:27 pm), secure the clubhouse, and lock the main gates leading to Ballyscullion Road.
 He typically followed his son home within minutes to their nearby residence.

 After relocating his red Ford Sierra to the roadside, Brown was assaulted at the gates between 11:32 and 11:35 pm by multiple masked individuals.
 He was forced into the boot of his vehicle, which was then driven away in a three-car convoy.
 The lead car, a Vauxhall Cavalier, carried false registration plates; a white Ford Escort followed as a support vehicle.
 The convoy crossed the River Bann and passed Toome RUC station at 11:41:06 pm, approximately five miles from the abduction site.
 Police later stated that the Ford Escort did not continue with the rest of the convoy into County Antrim.

 The vehicles travelled a further 5.2 miles along the A6 to a remote laneway near the M2 motorway outside Randalstown.
 Brown was removed from the car, shot six times in the head, and the vehicle was set alight.
 The fire was reported to Randalstown RUC station at 11:45 pm, less than a mile from the scene.
 Officers discovered Brown's body lying behind the burnt-out car, partially burned by the flames.

 The total distance covered was 10.2 miles, consistent with a 10–15 minute journey, though witnesses described the convoy as travelling at speed.
-One theory suggested the location was chosen to symbolically link the murder to the funeral of RUC officer Darren Bradshaw, who had been killed by the INLA and was buried in nearby Antrim that day.
+One theory suggested the location was chosen to symbolically link the killing to the funeral of RUC officer Darren Bradshaw, who had been killed by the INLA and was buried in nearby Antrim that day.